alloveras/LS_Allegro/README.md

 ===========================
 The project is cross-platform so it can be used under Windows, MacOS and Linux platforms.
 To work with this interface you should follow those steps:

-1.Clone the repository
+1. Clone the repository
-2.Copy the LS_allegro.c and LS_allegro.h files to your videogame project.
+2. Copy the LS_allegro.c and LS_allegro.h files to your videogame project.